fastrgv/MATTA/README.md

 Final note:  many good apps can easily be found to generate morse code sound files from text.
 One simple one is included (txt2wav) merely for the sake of completeness.

-## Unresolved Question:

-Can the requirement of an estimated WPM be dropped, somehow?

 --------------------------